 9. Candidate may write a response to the recommendation.
 This response, along with Forms AA-5a, AA-5b and AA-5c will be forwarded to the University Tenure and Promotion Committee, along with the portfolio URL, no later than February 10.

 10. The University Tenure and Promotion (UTP) committee will review each portfolio and make a recommendation (Form AA-6b).
 This recommendation and the portfolio should be forwarded to the President no later than February 28.
-The Committee should make its decision based on the materials presented in the portfolio.
+The Committee should make its decision based on the materials presented in the portfolio as measured against the rubric (AA-20).
 It is the responsibility of the reviewers to read carefully and thoroughly and exclude personal bias in making decisions.

 - Committee members are not eligible to vote on faculty promotion and tenure candidates from their department.